 - Operate a program in which a maximum number of credits will fulfill requirements for four-year Medical Laboratory Science programs

 The MLT program at BSC prepares a student for employment in a variety of career opportunities and/or acceptance to a 4-year MLS program.
-Students receive both theoretical and experiential study, including a seven-month rotation through one of its clinical affiliates: Sanford Health Laboratory or Northern Plains Laboratory in Bismarck, ND; CHI St. Joseph, Dickinson, ND; Frances Mahon Deaconess Hospital, Glasgow, MT; Fallon Medical Complex, Baker, MT; Holy Rosary Healthcare Laboratory, Miles City, MT; Central Montana Medical Center, Lewistown, MT; Glendive Medical Center, Glendive, MT; and Billings Clinic, Billings, MT; and Sidney Health Center, Sidney, MT.
+Students receive both theoretical and experiential study, including a seven-month rotation through one of its clinical affiliates: Sanford Health Laboratory or Northern Plains Laboratory in Bismarck, ND; CHI St. Joseph, Dickinson, ND; Frances Mahon Deaconess Hospital, Glasgow, MT; Fallon Medical Complex, Baker, MT; Holy Rosary Healthcare Laboratory, Miles City, MT; Central Montana Medical Center, Lewistown, MT; Glendive Medical Center, Glendive, MT; Billings Clinic, Billings, MT; and Sidney Health Center, Sidney, MT.

 Medical laboratory science is a demanding field.
 Success depends on self-discipline, self-motivation, self-reliance, integrity and the ability to work independently to solve problems and produce accurate laboratory results under stressful conditions.
 A strong science background with high school classes in chemistry, biology and algebra is recommended.

 The MLT program is highly selective and has a limited enrollment of 17 students per year.
 Selection depends upon academic preparation as well as early date of application.
 Deadline for application is August 1.
-The student is required to discuss the MLT curriculum with program officials is required prior to acceptance.
-Purpose of the interview is to assist students in making the right career choice and to design a curriculum plan that affords him/her the greatest opportunity for success.
+The student is required to discuss the MLT curriculum with program officials prior to acceptance.
+Purpose of the discussion is to assist students in making the right career choice and to design a curriculum plan that affords him/her the greatest opportunity for success.
 Students are required to earn a “C” or better in all prescribed science, math and technology courses and a minimum overall grade point average of 2.00 for successful completion of the program.

 Those completing the curriculum requirements receive an Associate in Science degree and are eligible to take the Board of Certification of the American Society of Clinical Pathology (ASCP) to become certified as a medical laboratory technician.

 A critical shortage of clinical laboratory professionals exists throughout the nation.
 MLTs are in demand in clinical and research facilities, public health laboratories, and blood donor collection and processing centers.